Leg Lengthening Surgery Costs by Doctor, Country & More (Full Guide)

 In most cases, patients report their physical abilities resemble pre-surgery performance.
 Their height neurosis or dysphoria has been cured (or improved), and overall, the benefits of surgery outweigh financial costs, among other sacrifices.

-Leg lengthening isn’t for everyone, but if you feel distressed about your height and nothing else has helped, then it’s certainly worth looking into.
+Leg lengthening isn’t for everyone, especially since surgery costs are so high, but if you feel distressed about your height and nothing else has helped, then it’s certainly worth looking into.
 As always, do your research and prioritize your safety above all else.

 Paley, D. (2018, August 3).
 Costs & financial considerations.
 Paley Orthopedic Spine Institute. <https://paleyinstitute.org/centers-of-excellence/stature-lengthening/costs-financial-considerations/#/>